bcarpent/cryptography/README.md

 Author: Brian Carpenter

-This is a Python library implementing and testing RSA and ElGamal algorithms
+This is a Python and Go library for implementing and testing RSA and ElGamal algorithms

 ## Installation